Reprinted with permission, this speech was given by John F. Burton Jr., Professor Emeritus Rutgers University and Cornell University.

 The legal context of the early 20th century also affected the level of government where workers’ compensation programs were enacted.
 At that time, the U.S. Supreme Court interpreted the commerce clause of the Constitution in a narrow fashion, which limited the ability of Congress to regulate activities not directly involved in interstate commerce.
 The federal government was able to enact a workers’ compensation program for its own employees.³ However, most workers in the private sector as well as state and local government employees could not be regulated by the federal government, and therefore, of necessity, most of the initial workers’ compensation laws were enacted by the states.

-The first workers’ compensation laws to withstand constitutional challenges were enacted in 1911, first by New Jersey and then Wisconsin.4 By1920, all but five states had enacted workers’ compensation statutes.
+The first workers’ compensation laws to withstand constitutional challenges were enacted in 1911.
+By1920, all but five states had enacted workers’ compensation statutes.
 The North Carolina workers’ compensation law was enacted in 1929.
 Many of these early laws were made elective for employers in order to avoid constitutional challenges.